uncbiag/OAI_analysis_2/README.md

 # OAI Analysis 2

-This repository contains open-source analysis approaches for the [Osteoarthritis Initiative (OAI)](https://nda.nih.gov/oai/) magnetic resonace image (MRI) data.
+This repository contains open-source analysis approaches for the [Osteoarthritis Initiative (OAI)](https://nda.nih.gov/oai/) magnetic resonance image (MRI) data.
-The analysis code is largely written in Python with the help of [ITK](itk.org) and [VTK](vtk.org) for data I/O and mesh processing as well as [PyTorch](pytorch.org) for the deep learning approaches for segmentation and registration.
-The intial development of this work was led by [UNC Chapel Hill](biag.cs.unc.edu) as well as [Kitware](kitware.com).
+The analysis code is largely written in Python with the help of [ITK](itk.org) and [VTK](vtk.org) for data I/O and mesh processing as well as [PyTorch](http://pytorch.org) for the deep learning approaches for segmentation and registration.
+The intial development of this work was led by [UNC Chapel Hill](http://biag.cs.unc.edu) as well as [Kitware](http://kitware.com).
 This work is also an outgrowth of conversations within the
 [Community for Open and Reproducible Musculoskeletal Imaging Research (JC|MSK)](https://jcmsk.github.io/).
 Going forward, contributions by the broader community are, of course, not only welcome but encouraged.